sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/advance_groups.md

 $\rightarrow a = \sum b_i (c_i \prod_{j \neq i}a_j)$

+Mentioning without proof that such a solution is unique modulo $\prod a_j$

 ## Theorem AG.1:

 $U(m)$ is cyclic precisely if $m \in \\{2, 4, p^r, 2p^r\\}, \text{ where } p \neq 2$ and is prime.